fallen-icarus/cardano-swaps/README.md

 ## Motivation

-Many DEXs on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set(s) of script addresses and UTxOs.
+Many DEXs on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set of script addresses and UTxOs.
 This *concentrated dApp* design pattern is reminiscent of Ethereum's accounts-based programming paradigm.

 However, the concentrated dApp design does not map well to eUTxO based blockchains.
 To be exact, a